6.1 – Flashback

 6.2 – Large scale fund manager

-I guess most of us at some point would have paid a visit to the neighbourhood bakery to buy either a loaf of bread or a pack of biscuit baked by the baker.
+I guess most of us at some point would have paid a visit to the neighborhood bakery to buy either a loaf of bread or a pack of biscuit baked by the baker.
 These biscuits usually have a local and unique taste to it, not available elsewhere in the city.
 It is a local thing.
 It is nearly impossible for a person in another city to source the same biscuit.

 However, think of the biscuits made by Britannia, a large-scale biscuit and cookie manufacturer.
 It does not matter whether I’m in Bangalore or Delhi.
 The same Britannia biscuit is available throughout the country.
 It tastes the same, has the same packaging, looks identical, and weighs the same.
 Not a grain of salt or sugar varies from one pack to another.
-It is a highly standardised offering.
+It is a highly standardized offering.

 Britannia is a large-scale baker, with a distribution network across the country.
-The baker in your neighbourhood is a local baker, with the residents as his loyal customers.
+The baker in your neighborhood is a local baker, with the residents as his loyal customers.
 He does not have a distribution network like Britannia.

-On similar lines, there are “fund managers”, on a large-scale basis who can cater to millions of customers and offer the same service each one of these customers.
+On similar lines, there are “fund managers”, on a large-scale basis who can cater to millions of customers and offer the same service to each one of these customers.

 Customers in the fund management context are people who are looking for ‘fund management’, services.

 These large-scale fund managers typically operate via a mutual fund structure.
 Think of the mutual fund structure as a method to offer fund management at scale.
-I will shortly discuss this in more detail, but before that, let us draw a quick analogy to reestablish the things we have learnt so far –
+I will shortly discuss this in more detail, but before that, let us draw a quick analogy to reestablish the things we have learned so far –

 At this point, all I want you to understand is this –